-Assessing impairment of investment in BOT asset operated under concession arrangements (refer note no 3.3 of the standalone Ind AS financial statements)
+Assessing impairment of investments in BOT assets operated under concession arrangements (refer note no 3.10 of the Standalone Financial Statements)

-As at 31 March 2020, the Company had investment in Our audit procedures included but were not limited to: BOT asset amounting to INR 4,926.85 million which are operated under concession agreement.
+As at 31 March 2021, the Company had investments Our audit procedures included but were not limited to: (including sub-ordinate debt) in BOT assets amounting to INR 13,871.22 million which are operated under concession agreement.

-The management has performed an impairment assessment of a BOT asset by comparing the carrying value of investment with its recoverable amount due to existence of impairment indicators including impact of COVID-19.
+The management has performed an impairment assessment of a BOT assets by comparing the carrying value of investment with its recoverable amount due to existence of impairment indicators including impact of COVID-19.

 For the purpose of impairment testing, recoverable amount has been determined based on discounted future cash flows.
 Further, the recoverable amount is highly sensitive to changes in key assumptions used for forecasting as well as the impact of the economic uncertainties arising from COVID-19 on the future cash flows including growth rate, discount rate, change in traffic and tolls and future operating and finance cost.
-Thus, the determination of the recoverable amount of such investment in BOT project involves significant judgement.
+Thus, the determination of the recoverable amount of such investment in BOT projects involves significant management judgement.

-Accordingly, the impairment of investment in BOT asset operated under concession arrangement was determined to be a key audit matter in our audit of the Ind AS standalone financial statements.
+Accordingly, the impairment of investment in BOT asset operated under concession arrangement was determined to be a key audit matter in our audit of the Standalone Financial Statements.

-- Obtained an understanding of the Company's valuation methodology applied in determining the recoverable amount of its investment. - Obtained the financial model and understood the key assumptions around the cash flow forecasts like growth rate, change in traffic user fee and future operating and finance costs considering the current and estimated future economic conditions, including the impact of COVID-19 - Together with our valuation specialists, we assessed the inputs and assumptions around the key drivers of the cash flow forecasts against historical performance, economic and industry indicators. - Performed sensitivity analysis of key assumptions. - Tested the arithmetical accuracy of the model. - Assessed the adequacy of the disclosures made in the financial statements.
+- Obtained an understanding of the Company's valuation methodology applied in determining the recoverable amount of its investment in BOT Assets. - Obtained the financial model and understood the key assumptions around the cash flow forecasts like growth rate, change in traffic and toll rate/collection and future operating and finance costs considering the current and estimated future economic conditions, including the impact of COVID-19 - Assessed the inputs and assumptions around the key drivers of the cash flow forecasts against historical performance, economic and industry indicators. - Performed sensitivity analysis of key assumptions. - Tested the arithmetical accuracy of the model. - Reviewed the adequacy of the disclosures made in the financial statements.

-Recognition of revenue from construction services (refer note no 3.4 of the standalone Ind AS financial statements)
+Recognition of revenue from construction services (refer note no 3.4 of the Standalone Financial Statements)

-Revenue from construction services of Rs.
-1,320.17 Our audit procedures included but were not limited to: comprised of Construction Contracts and Major Maintenance contracts.
+Revenue from construction services for the year ended | Our audit procedures included but were not limited to: on March 31, 2021 amounting to INR 974 million comprised of Construction Contracts and Major Maintenance Contracts.
 Revenue from these contracts are recognized over a period of time in accordance with the requirements of Ind AS 115, Revenue from Contracts with Customers.